List of Strawberry Shortcake albums: Live at the Big Apple Disco

 For the 2003 relaunch of the franchise, DIC Entertainment partnered with their audio distributor Koch Records to release the songs from the series onto CD.

 Berry, Merry Christmas

 In November 2003, a 9-track EP soundtrack based on the special of the same name was released by Koch.
 The songs from the special are featured alongside arrangements of the classic Christmas songs "Jingle Bells" and "Deck the Halls", alongside two instrumental tracks seen in the special itself.
-However, the song that accompanies the feature, I Love Berries, was released in the Strawberry Jams CD instead.
+The song that accompanies the feature, I Love Berries, was released in the Strawberry Jams CD.

 Reception

 The soundtrack sold over 100,000 units in its first month, and reached #7 in the Billboard children's record charts for the week of Dec.
 1, 2003.

 Strawberry Jams

-Strawberry Jams was released by Koch in February 2004 and contains music from 3 of the original specials - Meet Strawberry Shortcake, Spring for Strawberry Shortcake and Strawberry Shortcake's Get Well Adventure, as well as songs from the special music videos for the specials (including the Merry Merry Christmas one) as well as the song from the Growing Better All the Time short.
+Strawberry Jams was released by Koch in February 2004 and contains music from three of the original specials - Meet Strawberry Shortcake, Spring for Strawberry Shortcake and Strawberry Shortcake's Get Well Adventure, as well as songs from the special music videos for the specials (including the Merry Merry Christmas one) as well as the song from the Growing Better All the Time short.

 The album was also released on audio cassette in limited quantities.
 The Asian release of the CD lacks the tracks I Love Berries and Friendship Grows.

 The Enhanced CD bonus features are the music videos for "A Snappy Ginger Snap" and "Knock, Knock, Who's There?" and a promo for the three specials the songs feature on.